 Respect their approach, follow government guidelines, and be prepared for border closures and restrictions to change your plans without warning.
 Being flexible and adapting without a fuss is the mark of a truly global citizen.

 What precautions can travelers take to lower the risk of contracting or spreading coronavirus?
 Check out our tips for safe travel during the pandemic.

-Keep your travel plans on track once you've taken the COVID-19 vaccine
+Keep your travel plans on track when you've decided to take the COVID-19 vaccine.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote

 Thank you so much for raising these issues.
 This is a much-needed and refreshingly honest contrast to so much of what is being presented to the public about covid19 right now.
 I urge you to try to get it published in a more mainstream publication -- the NY Times, the LA Times, the Washington Post.